BF-graph

 In graph theory, a BF-graph is a type of directed hypergraph where each hyperedge is directed either to one particular vertex or away from one particular vertex.

+Definition

 In a directed hypergraph, each hyperedge may be directed away from some of its vertices (its tails) and towards some others of its vertices (its heads).

-A hyperedge that is directed to a single head vertex, and away from all its other vertices, is called a B-arch.
-Symmetrically, a hyperedge that is directed away from a single tail vertex, and towards all its other vertices, is called an F-arc.
+A hyperedge that is directed to a single head vertex, and away from all its other vertices, is called a B-arc (backward arc).
+Symmetrically, a hyperedge that is directed away from a single tail vertex, and towards all its other vertices, is called an F-arc (forward arc).

-A hypergraph with only B-arcs is a B-graph and a hypergraph with only F-arcs is a F-graph.
+A hypergraph with only B-arcs is a B-graph (or B-hypergraph) and a hypergraph with only F-arcs is a F-graph (or F-hypergraph).
+A BF-graph (or BF-hypergraph) is a hypergraph whose hyperarcs are either B-arcs or F-arcs.

+Properties

+Any general directed hypergraph can be transformed into a BF-graph by adding a dummy node to each hyperarc that is neither a B-arc nor an F-arc, thus replacing each such hyperarc with one B-arc and one F-arc.

+The symmetric image of a B-graph is an F-graph, and vice versa.
+This is obtained by reversing the direction of all hyperarcs.

+Paths and connectivity

+In BF-graphs, different types of paths and connectivity can be defined: